-Individuals are encouraged to report all incidents immediately to Campus Security, 718 429-6600 extension 130 and the Dean of Students and Title IX Coordinator Jack Gormley, 718 429-6600, extension 302.

-Non-felony hate/bias crime incidents can be adjudicated through the Campus Policies and Regulations Governing Conduct as outlined in the Student Handbook.
+Individuals are encouraged to report all incidents immediately to Campus Security, 718 429-6600 extension 130 and the Dean of Students, Elaine T. White at elaine.white@vaughn.edu.
+Non-felony hate/bias crime incidents can be adjudicated through the campus policies and procedures governing conduct as outlined in the student handbook.
 The victim can bring a complaint either through the College judicial system or in criminal courts, or in both.

-The College will make every reasonable attempt to help any individual who is a victim of an alleged bias-related crime or incident to change his or her academic or resident situations, if so requested.
+The College will make every reasonable attempt to help any individual who is a victim of an alleged bias-related crime or incident to provide interim accommodations as requested and appropriate.